 The year ahead: Chief Executive’s afterword

-As Chief Executive of Pharmac, I get to reflect on the work undertaken by each of our teams, celebrate our successes, and represent those achievements as we report our progress to the Board and the public.
 We have a clear mandate, but our work is not simple.
-We must stay mindful of the challenges we face as an organisation and think ahead as we plan for the future.
+We must stay mindful of the changes and challenges we face as an organisation and think ahead as we plan for the future.

-We are ensuring our internal processes are increasingly streamlined and transparent.
-We will improve our approach to commercial strategies, incorporating public preferences into our decision making, and upgrading the tools and technologies we use to support the work.
+We are also working to ensure our internal processes are increasingly streamlined and transparent.
+We will improve our approach to commercial strategies, decision making, and upgrading the criteria, tools and technologies we use to support our work.

 Despite the uncertainties of an evolving system, it was reassuring to hear the review committee’s recognition of the important role we play, and their view that the Pharmac model is sound and continues to deliver significant benefits for New Zealand.

 We already see a strong connection between the Pae Ora principles and what we want to achieve, including our response to the Pharmac Review, and how we will work ahead.